S. H. Sarma: Indo-Pakistani War of 1971

-The Indo-Pakistani War of 1971 was sparked by the Bangladesh Liberation war, a conflict between the traditionally dominant West Pakistanis and the majority East Pakistanis.
+The Indo-Pakistani War of 1971 was caused by the Bangladesh Liberation war, a conflict between the traditionally dominant West Pakistanis and the majority East Pakistanis.
 In 1970, East Pakistanis demanded autonomy for the state, but the Pakistani government failed to satisfy these demands and, in early 1971, a demand for secession took root in East Pakistan.
-In March, the Pakistan Armed Forces launched a fierce campaign to curb the secessionists, the latter including soldiers and police from East Pakistan.
+In March, the Pakistan Armed Forces began a campaign to repress the secessionists, the latter including soldiers and police from East Pakistan.
 Thousands of East Pakistanis died, and nearly ten million refugees fled to West Bengal, an adjacent Indian state.
 In April, India decided to assist in the formation of the new nation of Bangladesh.